Dark

 saber tooth tiger habitat

-Saber Tooth Tiger Diet
+What Did Saber Tooth Tiger Eat?

 The Saber Tooth Tiger was a carnivore and ate any meat it could find.
 However, it mostly hunted herbivores, such as horses, bison, and mastodons, which were extinct hairy elephants.
 Due to their long canines, they were able to stab and cut through the flesh of their prey, which made it easier for them to consume the meat.